-Traditionally, Sponsored Product Ads have populated on desktop search results on the right hand side of the page.
-Now, these ads are no longer relegated to the corner of the screen, and will appear at the top, bottom, right side, and within search results.
+Traditionally, Sponsored Product Ads have populated on desktop search results on the right-hand side of the page.
+Now, these ads are no longer relegated to the corner of the screen and will appear at the top, bottom, right side, and within search results.
 They can also appear under “Sponsored Products Related to this Item” on product detail pages.

 What These Changes Mean For Brands

-Amazon doing away with the right side ad placement might effect how much brands should bid.
+Amazon doing away with the right side ad placement might affect how much brands should bid.
 The decreased ad inventory could result in increased competition for premium sponsored product ad placements on the search results page.
 Brands may need to bid higher to get their sponsored products to appear on the Amazon search results page.

 This change might also change the impression volume of Sponsored Product Ads.
 While they’re taking away the right-hand rail ads, they’re also adding three more ad placements elsewhere to offset the loss of ad inventory.
-We’re still evaluating how this will effect overall impression volume.
+We’re still evaluating how this will affect overall impression volume.